 As in 2013, the three Tests will take place in Brisbane, Melbourne and Sydney, though back then the British & Irish Lions fixtures were completed by 6 July – nearly a whole month earlier than this tour wraps up.

-Since beating Australia 2-1 in 2013, the Lions drew the 2017 Test series against New Zealand in 2017, and lost 2-1 to South Africa in 2021.
+Since beating Australia 2-1 in 2013, the Lions have drawn the 2017 Test series against New Zealand in 2017 and lost 2-1 to South Africa in 2021.
 The latter series was played without supporters because of the Covid-19 pandemic.

 Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.